 The national security potentials, which include the Nigerian custom services and the Nigerian immigration, had failed in their duties.
 Custom failed in preventing the influx of contraband goods affecting the Nigeria's economy.
 The influx of illegal immigrations without valid travel documents, clearly shows the weakness of Nigeria immigration services.
 But whether their failure was due to their incompetence, being handicapped, corruption or serious compromise in the discharge of their respective duties, remains a matter of national ridicule and public disappointment.
-Around the Seme-Badagry-Idiroko axis, many were witnessed on daily basis,The high level of bribery and corruption of many officers of government security agencies entrusted with the sensitive tasks of border security.
+Around the Seme-Badagry-Idiroko axis, many were witnessed on daily basis, 24The high level of bribery and corruption of many officers of government security agencies entrusted with the sensitive tasks of border security.
 Some custom officers degenerated to the level that they transmitted contraband items from place to place.
 Some were well known in rice supply.
 Regular travelers who deal in used clothes, were in constant business relationship with officers.
-Sometimes, those who used border roads regularly were officers' wives, importing frozen turkey/chicken parts and vegetable oil, even when these items were contraband.
+Sometimes, those who used border roads regularly were officers' wives, importing frozen turkey/chicken parts and vegetable oil, even when these items were contraband.25

-The difficulty in properly policing the Nigerian borders by the Nigerian security forces was not due to lack of military might or resources, but according to 'the nation', issued from the Nigerian Institute of International Affairs, "leaky borders and non-compliance with the rules contribute to making it difficult to police Nigeria's 4000km borders..."In 1979, Nigeria and the Republic of Benin had a military co-operation agreement, which was established to strengthen security around the borders.However, it was observed in the 1980s that the spirit in that agreement has been slackening over the years and needed resuscitation.
+The difficulty in properly policing the Nigerian borders by the Nigerian security forces was not due to lack of military might or resources, but according to 'the nation', issued from the Nigerian Institute of International Affairs, "leaky borders and non-compliance with the rules contribute to making it difficult to police Nigeria's 4000km borders..."In 1979, Nigeria and the Republic of Benin had a military cooperation agreement, which was established to strengthen security around the borders.
+However, it was observed in the 1980s that the spirit in that agreement has been slackening over the years and needed resuscitation.
 Hence, the 'New Nigerian' issued 30th May 1985 reported the visit of the Beninois Chief of Defence Staff, Lt Col. Charles Babade to the office of the Nigerian Minister of Defence, Major-General Domkat Bali.
 The report gave the indication that Nigeria and the Republic of Benin "may soon" formulate a security protocol expected to bring to an end the problem of illegal aliens in the two countries.
+Hence, the 'New Nigerian' of Defence Staff, Italy the report gave the indication that Nigeria and the Republic of Benin "may soon" formulate a security protocol expected to bring to an end the problem of illegal aliens in the two countries.